You are here

 - Provisional approval pathway: prescription medicines

-- Assessed listed medicines pathway for complementary medicines
+- Assessed listed medicines pathway

 - Permitted indications for listed medicines

 - Comparable overseas bodies (COBs) for listed medicines, assessed listed medicines and registered complementary medicines

 - Greater use of overseas assessments - Comparable overseas regulators (CORs) for prescription medicines

 - Support for small and medium enterprises - SME Assist